Live like a local on your New Zealand holiday by renting a 'bach'. Pronounced 'batch', it is a term Kiwis commonly use for a holiday home.

 At the basic end of the scale, baches are furnished with hand-me-downs from the ‘real house’.
 They’re like family museums - full of odd furniture, kitsch art works and hilarious knick-knacks from previous decades.

 Others have become interior decorating projects, complete with top-to-toe colour coordination and designer accessories.
 If you browse around any of New Zealand’s ‘book a bach’ websites, you’ll see the full spectrum of bachology - from livid 70s orange and brown to super-stylish minimalism.

 Sometimes baches acquire nicknames, which get hung on a plaque by the front door.
 Classic names include Duck-Away Cottage, Works End, Lazy Dayz and Thiseldome (this will do me).

 What you do on a bach holiday depends on where the bach is.
-If it’s on the shores of an alpine lake in the Southern Alps, winter is all about skiing and snowboarding, while summer presents a menu of hiking, biking, fishing and sailing.
-If the bach is at a beach, nine months of the year (spring, summer and autumn) will have you in or on the ocean.
-Certain elements of bach life are common to all - barbecuing, sleeping at any time of the day, not getting dressed up (jandals and shorts are standard bach wear) and embracing the great outdoors at every opportunity
+If it’s on the shores of an alpine lake in the Southern Alps, you'll probably be hiking, biking, fishing and sailing or, if it is winter, skiing and snowboarding.
+If the bach is at a beach or by a lake, you're likley to be in or on the water nine months of the year (spring, summer and autumn).
+Certain elements of bach life are common to all - barbecuing, sleeping at any time of the day, not getting dressed up (jandals and shorts are standard bach wear) and embracing the great outdoors at every opportunity.

 So why would you book a bach instead of a motel or hotel?
 There are two key reasons - cost and location.

-One other reason to build a bach into your New Zealand holiday is equipment.
+One other reason to build a bach into your New Zealand holiday is the added extras that are sometimes on offer.
 Baches often come with bikes, surfboards, fishing gear, kayaks and dinghies that you can use during your stay.
-You might even score a spa pool!
+Perfect for getting close to nature and exploring the great outdoors!